 No wonder the kakapo is the most endangered parrot in the world!

-The kakapo here trying to copulate with a man’s head is Sirocco.
-His species of large, flightless, nocturnal, ground-dwelling parrots endemic to New Zealand is critically endangered because of humans, but not for the reason you may be thinking.
+The one here trying to copulate with a man’s head is named Sirocco.
+His species of large, flightless, ground-dwelling, nocturnal parrots endemic to New Zealand is critically endangered because of humans.

-After New Zealand broke off from the supercontinent Gondwana, around 82 million years ago, any major predators on it became extinct.
-Among other creatures that survived were a population of parrots, which eventually evolved into several species, including the kakapo.
+After New Zealand broke off from the supercontinent Gondwana, around 82 million years ago, all the major major predators on it became extinct.
+Among other creatures that survived was a population of parrots, which eventually evolved into several species, including the kakapo.

 There were several species of hawk and an owl that occasionally preyed on the kakapo. but nothing on the ground.
-Even the avian predators are extinct now, except for two species of hawk.
-The giant Haast’s eagle died out when humans hunted its main prey, the giant moa, another flightless bird which could reach up to twelve feet tall, to extinction.
+Even most of the avian predators are extinct now.
+The giant Haast’s eagle died out when humans hunted its main prey, the giant moa, to extinction.
+The moa was another flightless bird looking similar to an overgrown ostrich which could stand up to twelve feet tall, taller than an elephant.

 The Europeans also hunted them for meat and kept

-New Zealand has no native non=marine mammals except bats, for the obvious reason that bats flew there and other mammals couldn’t.
+New Zealand has no native non-marine mammals except bats, for the obvious reason that bats flew there and other mammals couldn’t.
 Why did they?
 I dunno.
 Maybe they got lost.
-Maybe a storm blew them off course from wherever they intended to go.
+Maybe a storm blew them off course from wherever they intended to fly to.
+Who knows?